 - The complete stack is commercially supported by Red Hat and Red Hat partners.

+Certification confirms that Red Hat will support an image’s containers when run in OpenShift.
+Red Hat support is one of the main reasons OpenShift customers pay for OpenShift, so they should and often will insist on container images being certified.
 Red Hat’s Partner Guide for OpenShift Operator and Container Certification explains how to submit both images and operators for certification.

 Now that you’ve learned about UAIs, you can explore best practices for how to design, build, and deploy UAIs: